Richard Haking: Aftermath

-Four days after the battle, Haking's four-page report accompanied Mackenzie's paper to the First Army Headquarters.
+Four days after the battle, Haking's report accompanied Mackenzie's paper to the First Army Headquarters.
 He wrote that the 61st (2nd South Midland) Division was "not sufficiently imbued with the offensive spirit to go in like one man at the appointed time".
 He conceded that the 5th Australian Division had "attacked in the most gallant manner and gained the enemy's position" but added that they "were not sufficiently trained to consolidate the ground gained", a phrase which caused dismay in the Australian press and was quoted by C. E. W. Bean in the Australian Official History.
 He claimed, "The artillery preparation was adequate.
-There were sufficient guns and sufficient ammunition" and that "the wire was properly cut and the assaulting Battalions had a clear run into the enemy's trenches", omitting to record that on 17 July he had mentioned that some gunners had never before fired on the Western Front, and that many of the casualties resulted from machine guns fired from positions that the bombardment had failed to suppress.
-He claimed that "the lessons to be learnt from the attack apply more to the Divisions which took part than to ordinary trained Divisions", "the attack, though it failed, ha(d) done both divisions a great deal of good" and that "with two trained Divisions the position would have been a gift after the artillery bombardment; with these two new Divisions there was a good chance of success but they did not quite attain it", omitting to mention that he had had a good Division (the 1st Division) in May 1915.
+There were sufficient guns and sufficient ammunition" and that "the wire was properly cut and the assaulting Battalions had a clear run into the enemy's trenches", omitting that on 17 July he had mentioned that some gunners had never fired on the Western Front and that many of the casualties resulted from machine guns fired from positions that the bombardment had failed to suppress.

+Haking claimed that "the lessons to be learnt from the attack apply more to the Divisions which took part than to ordinary trained Divisions", "the attack, though it failed, ha(d) done both divisions a great deal of good" and that "with two trained Divisions the position would have been a gift after the artillery bombardment; with these two new Divisions there was a good chance of success but they did not quite attain it", omitting to mention that he had had a good Division (the 1st Division) in May 1915.
 He also wrote that "the attack ... has done both Divisions a great deal of good" and also listed the chronology of dates and postponements, claiming that he had been "directed to attack".

 An intelligence report of 14 August wrote that no withdrawals of German troops had taken place from the Fromelles sector.
 Corrigan stresses that the battle "did prevent the Germans from shifting reserves south to the Somme battlefield, and cannot be said to have been without point".
 By 26 July Haking had received McCay's report and was more generous in his praise of the Australians, although he blamed the 61st (2nd South Midland) Division for failing to take the Sugar Loaf.